-Figure 4.1-1 5G Media Downlink Streaming Architecture
+Figure 3A.2.1-1: Downlink 5G Media Streaming architecture

-The present specification primarily deals with the segment formats delivered on M4d and the requirements applicable to the media playback platform and content decryption module.
-According to Figure 4.1-1, the Access Client in the 5GMSd Client uses the manifest, typically the MPD for Dynamic Streaming over HTTP (DASH) as defined in ISO/IEC 23009-1 [19] and TS 26.247 [20] or the Master Playlist for HTTP Live Streaming (HLS) as defined in IETF RFC 8216 [21] to download Segments to initiate a media playback session.
-A 5GMS Application Provider may define and ingest these segment formats directly through M2d such that the 5GMSd AS acts as a hosting server but does not require the media to be either transcoded or repackaged.
-Using these unified formats maximizes cacheability and general CDN operations, including usage of secure transport protocols such as HTTPS on M4d.
+The present document primarily deals with the segment formats delivered on M4d and the requirements applicable to the media playback platform and content decryption module.
+According to Figure 3A.2.1-1, the Access Client in the 5GMSd Client uses the manifest, typically the Media Presentation Description (MPD) for Dynamic Streaming over HTTP (DASH) as defined in ISO/IEC 23009-1 [19] and TS 26.247 [20] or the Master Playlist for HTTP Live Streaming (HLS) as defined in IETF RFC 8216 [21] to download Segments to initiate a media playback session.
+A 5GMSd Application Provider may publish these segments directly through M2d such that the 5GMSd AS acts as a hosting server but does not require the media to be either transcoded or repackaged.
+Using these unified formats maximizes cacheability and improves general Content Delivery Network (CDN) operations, including usage of secure transport protocols such as HTTPS on interface M4d.

-5G Media Streaming segment formats are defined based on the Common Media Application Format (CMAF) in ISO/IEC 23000-19 [7].
+5G Media Streaming segment formats are defined based on the Common Media Application Format (CMAF) as specified in ISO/IEC 23000-19 [7].
 By using this format, 5G Media Streaming is compatible with a broad set of segment-based streaming protocols including Dynamic Streaming over HTTP (DASH) and HTTP Live Streaming (HLS).
 For example, ISO/IEC 23009-1 [19] defines a detailed DASH profile for delivering CMAF content within a DASH Media Presentation using a converged format for segmented media content.

 Readers of the present document are encouraged to familiarize themselves with terms defined in CMAF such as CMAF Headers, CMAF Fragments, CMAF Tracks and CMAF Switching Sets.
 CMAF defines a content model for adaptive playback of segmented media (enabling seamless switching across tracks encoded from the same media) and late binding of tracks from different media types, associated with the same presentation.
 CMAF also defines a content protection and encryption framework for multi-DRM support based on ISO/IEC 23001-7 [8].
 Furthermore, CMAF defines media profiles, i.e. encoding constraints on a CMAF track and its contained media samples associated with a specific codec.
 This specification only uses the structural constraints of CMAF as defined in clause 7 of ISO/IEC 23000-19 [7] and in clause 8 of ISO/IEC 23000-19 [7] for encrypted content.
-Specific 5GMS media profiles for video, audio and subtitles based on the general constraints of ISO/IEC 23000-19 [7] in clauses 9, 10 and 11, respectively, are defined in this specification.
-However, Downlink Media Streaming is not restricted to the media profiles defined in this specification: any CMAF media profile may be used and distributed within Downlink Media Streaming.
+Specific 5GMS media profiles for video, audio and subtitles based on the general constraints of ISO/IEC 23000-19 [7], clauses 9, 10 and 11, respectively, are defined in the present document.
+However, Downlink Media Streaming is not restricted to the codecs and media profiles defined in the present document: any codec that defines a CMAF media profile may be used and distributed with Downlink Media Streaming.